-South Korea ruling party split could provide opening for UN chief Ban
+South Korea Ruling Party Split Could Provide Opening for UN Chief Ban

+U.N.
+Secretary-General Ban Ki-moon speaks at the World Climate Change Conference 2016 in Marrakech, Morocco, Nov.
+15, 2016.
 A South Korean ruling party faction said on Tuesday it would form a new party, and key members said they hoped outgoing U.N.
 Secretary-General Ban Ki-moon would join it to launch a widely expected bid to become president.
-U.N.
-Secretary General Ban Ki-moon delivers a speech after being awarded with the Legion of Honour by the French president at the Elysee Palace in Paris, France, November 17, 2016.

 Discussions